jenpennen/jennycho/src/content/work/pantheon.md

 ## Outcomes

-Since the inception of this project, Develop For Good has recieved **over $1 million in funding in support of Pantheon's development** through key partnerships with Stanford's StartX and Okta.
-In November of 2023, **Develop For Good became the first nonprofit to be accepted to Stanford's startup accelerator StartX** in three years, with Pantheon highlighting DFG as a tech nonprofit startup and partnered with Okta For Good to further the development of Pantheon. **As of October 2024, Pantheon's work is featured on [Okta's tech blog](https://www.okta.com/blog/2024/10/oktas-nonprofit-technology-fellowship-empowering-nonprofit-technology-leaders-across/) and has officially launched for every team in the Winter 2025 cycle and beyond!**
+Since the inception of this project, Develop For Good has recieved _over $1 million in funding in support of Pantheon's development_ through key partnerships with Stanford's StartX and Okta.
+In November of 2023, _Develop For Good became the first nonprofit to be accepted to Stanford's startup accelerator StartX_ in three years, with Pantheon highlighting DFG as a tech nonprofit startup and partnered with Okta For Good to further the development of Pantheon. _As of October 2024, Pantheon's work is featured on [Okta's tech blog](https://www.okta.com/blog/2024/10/oktas-nonprofit-technology-fellowship-empowering-nonprofit-technology-leaders-across/) and has officially launched for every team in the Winter 2025 cycle and beyond!_

 ## Next Steps

-### <i class="fa-solid fa-pencil"></i> Design additional functionalities.
+### # Design additional functionalities.

 We're approaching Pantheon as a central platform to house custom AI models and features to further accelerate and personalize the end-to-end project development experience.

-### <i class="fa-solid fa-handshake"></i> Streamline beneficiary intake.
+### # Streamline beneficiary intake.

 We hope this key piece of software will help make it possible for DFG to scale our capacity indefinitely.
 As a tech nonprofit and startup that develops digital solutions for other nonprofits, we hope to continue contributing to the nonprofit sector with our learnings and insights.

 ## Reflections

-### <i class="fa-solid fa-lightbulb"></i> Design isn’t just aesthetics.
+### # Design isn’t just aesthetics.

-Pantheon has been the most intricate technical architecture I’ve worked on to date (as of October 2024).
-Its evolution through multiple architectural changes has given me invaluable lessons on the importance of functional design to make complex technical systems accessible to everyday users.
-Combining my background in both tech and design to bring a scalable product to life has been an exciting challenge and **reinforced my commitment to continuously update my technical skills alongside design skills**.
+Pantheon's technical architecture changed multiple times across iterations. _In each technical iteration, I saw firsthand how crucial functional design is to make complex technical systems accessible to everyday users._ It was a thrill to translate complex data structures into user-friendly layouts, and it's reinforced my commitment to continue building upon both my design and technical skills.

-### <i class="fa-solid fa-cloud"></i> Understand the big picture first.
+### # Understand the big picture first.

-Pantheon required extensive discussions of abstract concepts and potential tech stacks before initiating the UX/UI design process.
-Along the way, I gained a deeper understanding of how clean code design directly influences effective user interface design.
-These discussions pushed me to thoughtfully **conceptualize how data should be presented to users in a clear, uncomplicated manner**.
-Without this comprehensive approach to analyzing the big picture, Pantheon would not have achieved its current level of usability and impact today.
+Pantheon required extensive discussions of abstract concepts and potential tech stacks before initiating the UX/UI design process. _These discussions pushed me to thoughtfully conceptualize how data should be presented to users, and gained a deeper understanding of how clean code design directly influences good design._ Without this comprehensive approach to analyzing the big picture, Pantheon would not have achieved its current level of usability and impact today.